ylz09/Social-Database/README.md

 # SocialDatabase
-The goal of this project is to model the user posts and comments in a social network using mysql &amp; c
+The goal of this project is to model the user posts and comments in a social network using mysql

 Run the ./a.out one the serer.

 We support:
- $1.
-User mode
+1. User mode
- $2.
-Administritor mode
+2. Administritor mode
 Choose user mode(1 user mode, 2 admin mode)

 user mode: